 The last couple weeks have been lots of fun!
 With support from the Leverhulme Trust, the Royal Society, Arts Council England, and the EPSRC CHAMPS programme, I’ve been working on a project called “Figuring” at the Wickham theatre in the University of Bristol’s Department of Drama, with a talented team drawn across artistic, scientific, and technological practices.
-On 21 Sept, we premiered Figuring to an audience of artists, producers, and technologists.
-This follows on from a previous prototype showing of Figuring at the Knowle West Media Centre, as part of their Commons Sense programme.
+On 21 Sept, we showed Figuring to an audience of artists, producers, and technologists.
+This follows on from a previous showings of Figuring, for example at the Knowle West Media Centre, as part of their Commons Sense programme.

 The aim of Figuring is to investigate what can be created when moving, sensing bodies are embedded in simulated virtual worlds, and what arises when dance and movement based practices are combined with Narupa, a state-of-the-art multi-person VR framework which has been developed within the Intangible Realities Laboratory over the last several years.